specklesystems/speckle-docs/user/FAQs.md

 - speckle.systems
 - speckle.community

-Make sure you can also receive emails from `*@speckle.sytems`, eg. `no-reply@speckle.systems`.
-Some IT departments might block this sender adress - without it invites and other features will not work.
+Make sure you can also receive emails from `*@speckle.systems`, eg. `no-reply@speckle.systems`.
+Some IT departments might block this sender address - without it invites and other features will not work.

 For any more questions about this, feel free to [contact us](https://speckle.systems/contact/)!